9 PDE 1

 First we need to introduce some notation for the numerical solution.
 As you will see in a moment, there is a lot to keep track of in numerical PDEs so careful indexing and well-chosen notation is essential.
 Let \(U_i^n\) be the approximation of the solution to \(u(t,x)\) at the point \(t=t_n=t_0+n\,\Delta t\) and \(x=x_i=x_0+i\,\Delta x\) (since we have two variables we need two indices).
 For example, \(U_4^1\) is the value of the approximation at time \(t_1\) and at the spatial point \(x_4\).

 Next we need to approximate both derivatives \(u_t\) and \(u_{xx}\) in the PDE using methods that we have used before.
-Now would be a good time to go back to Chapter 5.2 and refresh your memory for how we build approximations of derivatives.
+Now would be a good time to go back to Section 5.2 and refresh your memory for how we build approximations of derivatives.

 1. Use the forward-difference formula to approximate the time derivative \(u_t\) at the point \(t=t_n\) and \(x=x_i\). \[ u_t(t_n,x_i) \approx \frac{??? - ???}{???}. \]